ComradeMashkov/Optimal_Methods/README.md

 # Optimal Methods project contains of Module №1 and Module №2
+This is my project for course called "Optimal Methods"

 ## Module 1 contains following methods:
 1. Golden Ratio